AgileRE-2024/Carina/README.md

 ## Installation Steps
 1. Clone the Repository
-- specify the folder where to clone.
+- Specify the folder where to clone.
-- right click inside the folder, and select "Open Git Bash here".
+- Right click inside the folder, and select "Open Git Bash here".
 - Open a terminal or command prompt.
 - Run the following command to clone the repository:
     ```sh